-A) Pumking is released in mid-July.
+Pumking is released in mid-July.
 It is available at the discretion of the distributor and retailer and may or may not be available in all locations at that time.
-Alongside our usual 220z bottles of Pumking, starting in 2015, you can now buy the King in 12oz four-packs!
-Check this link for our beer finder.
+Alongside our usual 22oz bottles of Pumking, you can now buy the King in 12oz four-packs!
+Check out our Beer Finder to track it down.

 Keg deposit is $85.00 per keg, refundable when the keg is returned.

 Blackwater Series Beers: $85.00 (+ tax & deposit)